jupyterhub/binderhub/CONTRIBUTING.md

     eval $(minikube docker-env)

-  This command builds the image using the same docker host as the minikube VM, so that the images are automatically present.
+  This command sets up docker to use the same docker daemon as your minikube cluster does.
+This means images you build are directly available to the cluster.
-  Note: when you no longer wish to use the minikueb host, you can undo this change by running:
+  Note: when you no longer wish to use the minikube host, you can undo this change by running:

    eval $(minikube docker-env -u)